It’s concerning to see your dog constantly biting or chewing their paws.

 Regular moisturizing with dog-safe balms can help prevent this issue.

-What to Do If Your Dog Is Excessively Biting Their Paws
+Old Dog Excessively Biting Paws

+Mild cases of paw biting can sometimes be eased with supportive care at home.
 First, inspect your dog’s paws carefully for any obvious signs of injury, swelling, debris, or discharge.

 If you find something stuck like a thorn or splinter, gently remove it and rinse the paw with warm water.
+Gently rinsing paws with lukewarm water after walks helps remove allergens like grass and dust.
+Paw soaks using diluted antiseptic solutions or oatmeal-based products may soothe irritated skin.
+Keeping nails trimmed and paw hair short reduces trapped moisture.

 Keep the area clean and monitor for signs of infection like redness or pus.